adilbaig/SCGID/README.markdown

 I ran this on an Intel Core i3 2.13Ghz, 4GB Ram and Ubuntu 11.04 x64

-D Compiler
+## D Compiler
 Tested only with dmd 2.058 on Ubuntu x64.

-Contributing to this project
+## Contributing to this project
 Please download and play with this project.
 Any thoughts on how to improve the code, documentation, performance and anything else is very welcome.
 Open tickets for bugs, or pull requests for fixes.

 Thanks!
 Adil Baig
+Twitter : @aidezigns